minhtuan2000/udp-file-transfer/readme.txt

 1. Build the client and server

-    To build both client and server, open a terminal at the root folder of the project (where this readme.txt and Makefile is located) and run: make clean
+    To build both client and server, open a terminal at the root folder of the project (where this readme.txt and Makefile are located) and run: make clean
         make

-    To build the client separately, open a terminal at the root folder of the project (where this readme.txt and Makefile is located) and run: make clean
+    To build the client separately, open a terminal at the root folder of the project (where this readme.txt and Makefile are located) and run: make clean
         make client/client

-    To build the server separately, open a terminal at the root folder of the project (where this readme.txt and Makefile is located) and run: make clean
+    To build the server separately, open a terminal at the root folder of the project (where this readme.txt and Makefile are located) and run: make clean
         make server/server

 2. Run the server

-    From the root folder of the project (where this readme.txt and Makefile is located), run:
+    From the root folder of the project (where this readme.txt and Makefile are located), run:

         ./server/server port [option]